AI Tools reviews

 Here's what genuinely impressed me: the timing.
 Even when the mouth shapes weren't 100% perfect, the synchronization was spot-on.
 Lips started and stopped moving exactly when they should.
 It's like the AI understood that timing is everything in comedy – and in lip sync.

 Emotional expressions translated beautifully.
 When I smiled while speaking English, my Japanese-speaking doppelganger smiled too.
 When I raised my eyebrows for emphasis, they stayed raised in Italian.
 HeyGen lip sync preserves your personality, not just your words.
+And with Digital Twin technology, this extends to your entire body language.

 For simple, clear speech – the kind you'd use in tutorials, presentations, or basic conversations – the results were genuinely usable.
 Clean audio and good lighting made all the difference in my tests.